cloudbearings/perfcharts/README.md

 		cd src
 		ant
+		chmod +x ../bin/*

 Release Log
 -----------
+* v0.3.4
+1. new style of axis labels
+2. other details related to the format of report

 * v0.3.3
-- support for customizing title and subtitle of composite chart
+1. support for customizing the title and subtitle of composite chart
-- change the unit of response time to 'ms'
+2. change the unit of response time to 'ms'
-- change the series name format in composite chart
+3. change the series name format in composite chart
-- automatic interval choosing improvements
+4. automatic interval choosing improvements

 * v0.3.2
-- some bugfixes
+1. some bugfixes
-- reorganize some code
+2. reorganize some code

 * v0.3.1
-- new feature: support for specifying time duration
+1. new feature: support for specifying time duration
-- new feature: automatic interval choosing
+2. new feature: automatic interval choosing
-- new feature: Jmeter CSV log support
+3. new feature: Jmeter CSV log support
-- change: new rules for generating Jmeter charts
+4. change: new rules for generating Jmeter charts
-- bugfix: the time zone issue
+5. bugfix: the time zone issue
-- bugfix: incorrect calculation of summary chart when a transaction only has one sample
+6. bugfix: incorrect calculation of summary chart when a transaction only has one sample

 * v0.3.0
-- new features: summary chart for Jmeter Test logs
+1. new features: summary chart for Jmeter Test logs
-- bugfix: mismatching between CPU load logs and its parser
+2. bugfix: mismatching between CPU load logs and its parser

 * v0.2.0
-- add support for subtitles
+1. add support for subtitles
-- add support for the number of cores in CPU load charts
+2. add support for the number of cores in CPU load charts
-- rewrite the driver program in Bash shell script
+3. rewrite the driver program in Bash shell script
-- new document
+4. new document
-- some bugfixes
+5. some bugfixes

 * v0.1.0
-- first release
+1. first release